Spejik/Operations-Framework/README.md

 <br> See the folder examples
 <br> I recommend to use the /dist version, files in /src don't work unless file _compiler.php is run

-Feel free to fork and edit the .texts.php with some new translations!
+Feel free to fork and edit the file in texts.php with some new translations!